dbiesecke/plugin.video.xstream/README.md

 # xStream XBMC Addon
-xStream is a xbmc plugin to watch streams from various film, trailer, music and sport sites for german sites, but it is very simple to write your own site-plugin
+xStream is a xbmc plugin to watch streams from various german film, trailer, music and sport sites, but it is very simple to write your own site-plugin

 ## Available Sites:
 * anime-proxer.me `partially working`
 * anime-stream24.com `partially working`